Project

 • strengthening abilities to counter malicious cyber activities, taking into account evolving cyber threat landscape

 ESIWA works closely with EU cyber competent agencies and EU Member States.
-Cooperation activities with partner countries can take various forms: exchange of experience or expertise, field visits, training courses, tabletop exercises, etc. Activities can be bilateral, multilateral and regional.
+Cooperation activities with partner countries can be bilateral, multilateral and regional, and can take various forms from the exchange of experience or expertise, to field visits, training courses, and tabletop exercises.

 The Cybil project repository is being continuously updated, and the information it contains is either publicly available, or consent for publication was given by the owner.
 Please contact the portal manager with any additional information or corrections.
 Whilst every reasonable effort is made to keep the content of this inventory accurate and up to date, no warranty or representation of any kind, express or implied, is made in relation to the accuracy, completeness or adequacy of the information contained in these pages.